qenta-cee/wcs-example-new-php/README.md

 ## Installation:
 `composer install` installs all required php dependencies.

-`npm install` installs all required nodejs dependencies.
+`npm install` installs all required Node.js dependencies.

-## Coding Standards for PHP:
+## Coding standards for PHP:
 Code in this module should follow the coding standards defined in PSR-1 and PSR-2 (http://www.php-fig.org/psr/).

 ### PHPCS